Iran Presidential Vote Pits 'Engagement' Against 'Self-Reliance'

 But Raisi supporters argue that theirs is a better choice for the country.

-"He is an efficient manager and also because he is mindful of the weak and deprived classes of the society," another Iranian said, "a class that is being crushed under economic problems."
+"He is an efficient manager and also because he is mindful of the weak and deprived classes of the society," another Iranian says, "a class that is being crushed under economic problems."

 "I won’t participate in this show," a 42-year-old woman said via Instagram from the Iranian capital.